10 Ways to Help Your Child Succeed in Elementary School

 Make time to talk with your child every day, so he or she knows that what goes on at school is important to you.
 When kids know parents are interested in their academic lives, they'll take school seriously as well.

 Because communication is a two-way street, the way you talk and listen to your child can influence how well your child listens and responds.
-It's important to listen carefully, make eye contact, and avoid multitasking while you chat.
+It's important to listen carefully, make eye contact, and avoid multitasking while you talk.
 Be sure to ask questions that go beyond "yes" or "no" answers.

 Besides during family meals, good times to talk include car trips (though eye contact isn't needed here, of course), walking the dog, preparing meals, or standing in line at a store.